andrew-zhou/ece457a/README.md

 `python aco_ga_waterloo.py`

 this will run both the ACO and GA algorithm using the waterloo.ecegraph map with goals set to 226, 228, and 230

+## Changing Parameters
+### GA
+The parameters for the GA can be changed in ga/gaconstants.py
+### ACO
+The parameters for the ACO can be changed in aco/acoconstants.py